esync-network/docs/docs/hardwarenode_setup.md

 Existing eCredits setup identified.
 Please choose an option:
 ```

-Please select option *5*.
-The system will guide you through the process, will ask you to create a new public address (if you dont have one), to set a password and will ask you to start mining, showing something like:
+Please select option **5**.
+The system will guide you through the process, will ask you to create a new public address (if you dont have one), to set a password and will ask you to start mining.
+After the creation of the key, it will ask you for the public address which looks like:

 ```text
 Your new key was generated